shaolang/blog/content/posts/2021-02-13-tutorial-storybook.js-with-shadow-cljs.md

 ## Getting a simple React app running

-To ensure the setup is working, let's create the scaffold:
+Let's create the scaffold to kick-start:

 ```bash
 $ mkdir acme